18F/api-standards/README.md

 * Provide documentation for SOAP web services.

   Users of SOAP web services need documentation, just like REST users.
 GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can easily be re-used for your SOAP web service.

+* See examples of versioning of SOAP web services above.

 ## Future Topics
 Several additional API related topics continue to emerge and will be considered for future updates to these standards.